 Another factor that leads to controversy is a person channeled with the same ET and casting.
 A Warrior with an Artisan ET and casting (called an honorary artisan) can lead to considerable confusion when deciphering the primary role.
 Johnny Depp, known for his puppy-dog eyes and other artisan-like traits, is one such person and was channeled as a Warrior with honorary Artisan status.
 His greater casting numbers of 2/2/2 give him additional Artisan flavor, but in our profile on him, the photo comparisons show that the role energy from his eyes is better suited in the Warrior category.
 In fact, as he has aged his warrior traits have become more apparent.
 This is due to recent channeling that revealed his previously discarnate ET is now incarnate.

-The best way to get started is to scroll through each role group below, follow the links, and learn how the roles look when combined with their secondary role energies.
+The best way to get started is to scroll through each soul type group below, follow the links, and learn how the roles look when combined with their secondary role energies.
 The energies are not hidden -- although some may be more difficult to decipher than others.
 It's not any different than hearing an unusual chord played on the piano.
 All the notes are clearly audible (there's no mystery) but it requires training the ear to accurately hear what's played.
 Some people hear it immediately while others will need to work at it.
 The same idea applies when discerning the variations in role energy.

 It is also helpful when identifying a role to learn to spot cardinal or ordinal energy.
 With the exception of the warrior, the eyes of ordinal roles are soft and diaphanous, with no hard edges.
 Cardinal eyes are more solid, like two dark marbles charged with a magnetic energy that seems focused and penetrating.
 But as you might have guessed, words are not entirely adequate in describing the subtle distinctions between the roles, and in the final analysis, the best course of action is to simply study the photos.

 Server Photos (The Seven Types)